 Klemmer has presented a noteworthy course called Introduction to Human-Computer Interaction that is available for a charge through Coursera.
 However, Stanford University is making the same course available for free through their OpenClassroom site.
 This is an introductory course and so is accessible to beginners, but Klemmer presents sophisticated concepts and strategies that are used in the most advanced UX design as well.

 The course provides 43 video lectures and takes users through a project to apply the principles being taught in a practical application.
 The course covers topics in user-centered design, expounding on the basics of designing for people, and goals and prototyping.
 In the prototyping section, Klemmer goes into greater detail on brainstorming and conformity versus novelty.
-There’s a section devoted to learning how to evaluate designs and another exclusively on conducting user studies to capture results from users on their experience with the design.
+There’s a section devoted to learning how to evaluate designs and another exclusively to conducting user studies to capture results from users on their experience with the design.

 While this course may go deeper than you are looking for in getting a fundamental grasp of UX Design, Klemmer is a good communicator and teacher, and never leaves you feeling left out of the conversation.
 You will come away with a greater appreciation for UX design and a deeper understanding than most introductory courses can manage.